Gospel-Shaped Ministry to Small Places

 It’s a common assumption, though often unspoken, that pastors serving in cities and urban centers have a greater responsibility to engage the culture around them at a higher intellectual and theological level than pastors serving in the small places.
 In this breakout session we will investigate the way our location influences our theological engagement, assess the unique challenges and responsibilities of being a theologically engaged pastor in small places and consider how we might respond to these unique challenges and responsibilities.

 Ben Ruhl is a graduate of Gordon-Conwell Theological Seminary and Moody Bible Institute.
 He is the lead pastor of BeFree Community Church in Alton, NH, a town of about 5,000, and serves on the leadership team for Small Town Summits.
-He is the is husband to Olivia and father to Davie.
+He is husband to Olivia and father to Davie.